Phoebe Tonkin: 2010s: Worldwide recognition

 On 11 January 2013, The CW confirmed that a spin-off series to The Vampire Diaries was in the works, titled The Originals.
 The series revolves around the Original Vampire family members, and Tonkin would be "heavily featured in the prospective pilot" of the series.
 The CW confirmed on 13 February that Claire Holt would also join the cast of The Originals, marking the third time Tonkin and Holt have starred together on a show.

 On 15 May 2017, SBS announced that Tonkin had been cast in their new four-part drama Safe Harbour about a group of Australians on a sailing vacation who come across a boat of refugees.
 Tonkin revealed on Instagram that her character's name would be "Olivia".
-In 2018, she appeared on an episode of The Affair as Delphine, the protégé of an art gallery owner who had an affair with Cole's father.
+The series received critical acclaim and won an International Emmy Award for Best TV Movie or Miniseries in 2019.
+She next appeared on an episode of The Affair as Delphine, a promiscuous art protégée.

 After her having expressed in interviews a desire to continue working in Australia, it was announced on 20 August 2018 that Tonkin had been cast in Bloom, to be aired on the streaming platform Stan, as the young Gwen Reid, a character whose older version is portrayed by Jacki Weaver.
 In 2019, Tonkin wrote and directed her first short film, Furlough, which was screened around the world in film festivals in 2020.
 Since 2019, she has participated in the Tribeca Chanel Women's Filmmaker Program, aimed at empowering female directors.